Inicio Autores Publicado por Mimi Pollack

 Being an animal whisperer is not magic.
 It is a combination of common sense and tapping into an energy or even spiritual connection that a lucky few have with animals.
 Gil and Nancy Riegler, owners of the Oasis Dairy Camel Farm, have had a special bond with animals since they were young, and it has grown over their many years of working and learning about them.
 They also have a special bond with each other.
 They are more than just trainers.
 They are animal whispers and know how to effectively communicate with their animals.
 Visiting them on their farm, one can see the manifestation of this.

 Gil Riegler, 53, was born in Canada, but moved to Israel at the age of 4.
 He lived on a farm where animals were his best friends, including a pet crow that followed him around.
 He always felt different from others and has had an unusual life to match.
 After doing his military service, he moved back to Canada to pursue a career in music.
-Canada proved to be too cold for his taste, so he hitchhiked from Canada to and ended up in Los Gatos and later Santa Cruz.
+Canada proved to be too cold for his taste, so he hitchhiked from Canada to California and ended up in Los Gatos and later Santa Cruz.
 It was there that he met and bonded with his first camel.
 He later went on to purchase four baby camels in Yuma which he brought back and boarded.
 This started his 25 year relationship with these special beings, and he has grown to understand them well.
 He supported himself doing various jobs, including cutting quartz crystal.
 He also spent many years volunteering at a special facility for handicapped people where the therapy included interacting with exotic animals.
 Gil helped to train those animals.
 Every year, Gil and the owner would go to a fair in San Jose to see a bird show and this is where Gil met Nancy.

 Nancy Riegler, 52, was born in Su Tujanga, a town north of Pasadena.
 She knew from an early age that she wanted to work with animals.
 In middle school, a counselor advised her to go Moorpark Community College and apply to a program called EATAM [exotic animal training and management].
 Nancy was one of 35 people accepted into the program.
 The training she received there was invaluable.
 One day she was recruited for a summer bird show with parrots.
 It was called Cheep Thrills Exotic Bird Show, a Peep Show Rated “G”.
 The owner trained Nancy to work with the birds and it was a grueling schedule.
 However, Nancy is grateful, for this experience really taught her how to do entertainment shows, and how to work with these highly intelligent birds.
 Nancy learned compassionate ways to teach the birds, and to communicate with them.